 M. menidia is an extensively studied estuarine species that has shown variable, but broadly tolerant, responses to ocean acidification (Baumann et al., 2018).
 The early life stages, which reside in estuaries during summer, have had reduced growth and survival in elevated pCO2 in some (Murray et al., 2014; Murray et al., 2017) but not all experiments (Baumann et al., 2018).
 Multistressor experiments have shown interactive effects of pCO2 and hypoxia on hatching and metabolism (Cross et al., 2019; Schwemmer et al., 2020) and of pCO2 and temperature on growth and survival (Murray and Baumann, 2018).
 M. menidia lives in estuarine habitats with great fluctuations in CO2, oxygen, and temperature, and because of their spring and summer spawning season, the early life stages experience the most severe of these conditions while having less mobility than adults (Cadigan and Fell, 1985).
 The mechanistic responses behind these interactive effects can explain their tolerance and help establish its limits.

-Here we use respirometry measurements to quantify the metabolic response of M. menidia early life stages reared in elevated CO2 to acute progressive hypoxia.
-Over the course of two experiments, we reared M. menidia offspring of wild-caught adults in various pCO2 levels and measured the metabolic rates of embryos, newly hatched larvae, and 5 day post-hatch (dph) larvae in closed respirometers as hypoxia intensified due to oxygen consumption.
+Here we use respirometry to quantify the metabolic response of M. menidia early life stages reared in elevated CO2 to acute progressive hypoxia.
+Over the course of two experiments, we reared M. menidia offspring of wild-caught adults in various pCO2 levels and measured the metabolic rates of embryos, newly hatched larvae, and 5-day post-hatch (dph) larvae in closed respirometers as hypoxia intensified due to oxygen consumption.
 The objective was to quantify the relationship between routine metabolic rate (MO2) and ambient pO2, then calculate Pcrit and analyze how the MO2-oxygen relationship changes under elevated pCO2.
 These objectives and our hypotheses were influenced by previous work on this species that showed an interaction between CO2 and O2 on routine metabolism (Schwemmer et al., 2020).
 The interaction suggested that high pCO2 makes embryos more sensitive to the oxygen level they are reared in, but the embryos were reared in separate static oxygen treatments so it didn’t directly quantify individuals’ sensitivity to oxygen depletion as the present study does.
 Schwemmer et al. (2020) also failed to detect effects in newly hatched larvae, potentially because of the loss of the lowest oxygen treatment due to mortality, while the present study was able to look at pCO2 effects at a full range of oxygen levels in larvae at two different ages.
 We hypothesized that at high oxygen levels the metabolic rates would be elevated under high pCO2, but only in embryos.
 Schwemmer et al. (2020) found no significant effect of pCO2 on larval MO2, but intraspecific variability in acidification responses in this species has led to calls for repeated experimentation (Murray et al., 2018; Baumann et al., 2019).
 We also hypothesized that high pCO2 would increase Pcrit based on the previously recorded increase in oxygen-dependence at high pCO2 (Schwemmer et al., 2020), work on other species that exhibit this response (Cruz-Neto and Steffensen, 1997; Hancock and Place, 2016), and the changes to hemoglobin-oxygen binding affinity when blood pH is low (Wells, 2009).

 Methods